 Internal communication refers to the exchange of information within an organization.
-So, what defines corporate communication?
+So, what defines corporate internal communication?
 The answer includes message delivery, workplace norms, and interaction channels acceptable in an organization’s corporate communication wing.

 Benefits of Internal Communications